IBM/cp4i-workshop/exercise-app-connect/README.md

   [![](images/salesforce-connect.png)](images/salesforce-connect.png)

+3.5 From the dropdown options, ensure that **Provide a username, password, and client credentials (OAUTH 2.0 PASSWORD)** is selected.
+Click **Continue**.

-3.5 Enter the following values referring to the text file from  the previous section where you saved your Salesforce credentials.
+3.6 Enter the following values referring to the text file from  the previous section where you saved your Salesforce credentials.

    + For the **Login URL** enter `https://login.salesforce.com`